polyrainbow/neno/docs/SettingUpNENOServer.md

 ## 1. Clone this repository

 ## 2. Install dependencies
-Run `npm i`
+Navigate your terminal to this repository's directory and run `npm i`

 ## 3. Build the frontend and the backend from the source
 Run `npm run build`

-## 4. Create a data directory
+## 4. Start the server
+* If you do not want to use a TLS certificate, this is the start up command for you: `node dist/backend/index.js --port [YOUR_PORT]` (replace `[YOUR_PORT]` with a number like `80`)
+* If you do want to use a TLS certificate, you can do `node dist/backend/index.js --use-https --cert-path [PATH_TO_CERTIFICATE_FILE]
+--cert-key-path [PATH_TO_CERTIFICATE_KEY_FILE]`

 The NENO server needs a directory where it stores all the data.
 By default, NENO assumes that this directory is on the same level as the repository folder and has the name `neno-data`.
 You can customize this (see below in server start parameters).

-## 5. Create a users file
-NENO needs a users file in the data directory where the user information is stored.
+If no directory is present at the given path, a new one will be created.

-In the repository folder, run `node tools/createUsersFile.js` and follow the instructions on screen.
-This script will then create a users file called `users.json`.
-Move the this file into the data directory.
+When running NENO server for the first time, follow the instructions on the terminal to create a new users file.

-## 6. Start the server
-* If you do not want to use a TLS certificate, this is the start up command for you: `node dist/backend/index.js --port [YOUR_PORT]` (replace `[YOUR_PORT]` with a number like `80`)
-* If you do want to use a TLS certificate, you can do `node dist/backend/index.js --use-https --cert-path [PATH_TO_CERTIFICATE_FILE]
---cert-key-path [PATH_TO_CERTIFICATE_KEY_FILE]`

 ### Example to run NENO with a TLS certificate